Case Study

 Problem

 Shift workers needed a better way to connect — both for real-time communication and scheduling coordination.
 Our internal analytics and Productboard feedback highlighted a consistent trend: users wanted mobile-first messaging, support for multiple locations, and notifications to stay in the loop.
-The business need was clear: revamp our outdated messaging system to improve user retention and engagement — without overloading our lean dev team.
+The business need was clear: revamp our outdated messaging system to improve user retention and engagement.

 Goals